lacuna/bifurcan/doc/durable.md

 m = m.compact();
 ```

+This will create a third file, representing the merged result of the first two.

 We can layer as many diffs atop a collection as we like, but they're primarily intended to be a way to convey changes.
 To perform a batch update, we can create diffs on one machine, transmit them to all the others, and finally compact them into a new canonical collection.

 ## comparative benchmarks